Building the Superinsulated Dome

 Once the roof was weatherproof, my priority became getting the interior finished enough that the foam crew could insulate.
 This involved inner framing for the doors, windows, and riser walls, then running electrical conduit for lights and outlets.
 I also had to build a little bump-out for the electric meter and a section of wall for the breaker box.

-The triangular spruce panels went up fairly quickly, but fitting the spruce around the windows took me a long time -- almost every piece of wood had a compound angle on both ends.
+The triangular spruce panels went up fairly quickly, but fitting the spruce around the windows took a long time—almost every piece of wood had a compound angle on both ends.

 Next I started framing the internal rooms.